 - tightness in the throat

-Fluoroquinolone antibiotics also have what is known as a
+Fluoroquinolone antibiotics also carry a

 The boxed warning for Cipro is for three separate risks.